Vedanttrivedi/demo-repo/README.md

-# demo-repo
+# this is demo repo

-Repo for revising github
+using this repository to revise concept of github